deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 the back seat of Gabe’s rented SUV on the drive into San Antonio proper, holding hands and talking quietly.

-“Okay, so…why ‘*Baseball*’?” she asked eventually.
+"Okay, so…why '*Baseball*’?" she asked eventually.

-“Couple of reasons.”
+"Couple of reasons."

-“One cool, one embarrassing?”
+"One cool, one embarrassing?"

-“That’s pretty much it, yeah.”
+"That’s pretty much it, yeah."
 Adam nodded.
-“Burgess can *throw*.
-Says he was pitcher for his school team, and when we were practicing with dummy grenades…yeah.”
+"Burgess can *throw*.
+Says he was pitcher for his school team, and when we were practicing with dummy grenades…yeah."

-“And the embarrassing?”
+"And the embarrassing?"

-“Baseball.
+"BASEBALL.
 For…more or less the same reason I’m Warhorse.
-I don’t have to draw you a picture, do I?”
+I don’t have to draw you a picture, do I?"

 She laughed.
-“Please don’t!”
+"Please don’t!"

-“We’re here.”
+"We’re here."
 Gabriel announced.
-He’d pulled the car into the parking lot of a steakhouse called “The Barn Door” which he’d looked up using the excuse ‘*when in Rome…*’
+He’d pulled the car into the parking lot of a steakhouse called "The Barn Door" which he’d looked up using the excuse '*when in Rome…*’

 It didn’t take long to seat them, in a low-lit corner with a good view of some rodeo photographs and the two-foot flames on the grill.

-“So.”
+"So."
 Gabriel broke the silence once they were seated and had glanced at the menus.
-“That was Basic, huh?”
+"That was Basic, huh?"

-“Yeah.”
+"Yeah."
 Adam agreed.
-“Weird, it seemed really hard at the time but now…I mean, I’d find it easy if I had to go through that a second time.”
+"Weird, it seemed really hard at the time but now…I mean, I’d find it easy if I had to go through that a second time."

-“Eager to get on with PJ training?”
+"Eager to get on with PJ training?"

 Adam smiled sheepishly.
-“Dreading it.” he said.
-“But, yeah.
-I said to Powell when he tried to warn me about it, y’know, people *do* pass it, and…it’ll be tough, but I’m gonna be one of them.”
+"Dreading it." he said.
+"But, yeah.
+I said to Powell when he tried to warn me about it, y’know, people *do* pass it, and…it’ll be tough, but I’m gonna be one of them."

 Their waitress showed up.
-“Get y’all some drinks, folks?” she asked.
+"Get y’all some drinks, folks?" she asked.

-“Iced tea, please.”
+"Iced tea, please."
 Gabe requested.

-“Coke?”
+"Coke?"
 Adam asked.

-“Sure!
-And for you honey?” she asked, addressing Ava.
+"Sure!
+And for you honey?" she asked, addressing Ava.

-“Diet coke, please.”
+"Diet coke, please."

-“Okay!
-Y’all ready to order, or do you need a few minutes?”
+"Okay!
+Y’all ready to order, or do you need a few minutes?"

 They looked around, determined that they were, and ordered the 24oz porterhouse for Adam, a catfish fillet for Ava and the Tenderloin for Gabriel.
 She gathered the menus.

-“Okay!
+"Okay!
 My name’s Rose, if y’all need anything just make eye contact and I’ll be right over to help.
-Drinks comin’ up!”
+Drinks comin’ up!"

-“So what happens after indoc?”
+"So what happens after indoc?"
 Ava asked, once Rose had gone.

-“Airborne training, survival, diving, mountaineering, medical training…”
+"Airborne training, survival, diving, mountaineering, medical training…"

-“I mean,” she interrupted, “After all that, too.
-Are you going to be on Cimbrean, or…?”
+"I mean," she interrupted, "After all that, too.
+Are you going to be on Cimbrean, or…?"

-“Maybe.”
+"Maybe."
 Adam said.
-“I’ve got some career choices coming up, and if it all goes right then hopefully I will, but if I’m not…”
+"I’ve got some career choices coming up, and if it all goes right then hopefully I will, but if I’m not…"

-“You two’ll just have to figure it out.”
+"You two’ll just have to figure it out."
 Gabe told them.

 Their drinks arrived, and they chatted amiably about Cimbrean and the progress of the Reclamation Project.